chutrunganh/Project-I-Collect-SNMP-Data/Docs/InstallationAndConfigurationSNMP.md

 view   systemonly  included   .1.3.6.1.2.1.1 view   systemonly  included   .1.3.6.1.2.1.25.1
 ```
-The lines you've posted are from an SNMP (Simple Network Management Protocol) configuration file.
-They define a view in SNMP, which is a subset of the MIB (Management Information Base) that is available for management operations.
+The mentioned lines establish an SNMP view, essentially a subset of the Management Information Base (MIB) that's accessible for management tasks.
+Put simply, it restricts our access to the information of Object Identifiers (OIDs) that fall under the subset of 1.3.6.1.2.1.1

 Here's what each line means: